Contact UsTwo Pershing Square 2300 Main Street, Suite 170 Kansas City MO 64108

 Those five seconds — taken to simply respond to a text message — can lead to catastrophic results such as brain injuries, broken backs and other fractures, internal injuries, disfigurement, paralysis, and fatalities to both the texter as well as other drivers, passengers, motorcyclists, and pedestrians.

 It is especially important for young drivers to be educated.
-They are in the process of developing their driving skills and oftentimes may think they are immune to such negligent behavior; however, according to a CDC study, this age group has the largest proportion of distraction-related fatal crashes.
+They are in the process of developing their driving skills and oftentimes may think they are immune to such negligent behavior.
+Young drivers may be more connected to technology but less able to respond to risks on the road.

 If you would like to receive news and blog updates on a regular basis, sign up to receive our email newsletter.
 Your email address will only be used to send you our newsletter and respond to inquiries.

 Past results afford no guarantee of future results and each case is different and is judged on its own merits.
 The choice of a lawyer is an important decision and should not be based solely upon advertisements.

 Editor’s Note: This post was originally published October 21, 2015.
 It was reviewed on April 2, 2023, updated for content and accuracy and re-published.